A LOOK BACK IN TIME — Our Company History

 By Kris Steele, NCBP’s Owner & CEO

 With funding from the bank, support from vendors and commitments from valued employees and customers, my dream of business ownership came true.
-I had purchased Castle Building Products, a residential roofing company with a history dating back to 1910 when it was a small sheet metal distributor.
-With only a dozen hard-working employees, a fleet of four trucks and a new name, New Castle Building Products was born in 2002.
+I had purchased Castle Building Products, a residential roofing company with a history dating back to 1910, when it was just a small sheet metal distributor.
+With only a dozen employees, a fleet of four trucks and a new name, New Castle Building Products was born in 2002.

 Here’s a look at what we’ve been up to:

-- 2002 Kris Steele purchased Castle Building Products from Ayers Rock Castle Building Products and changed the name to New Castle Building Products.
+- In 2002 Kris Steele purchased Castle Building Products from Ayers Rock Castle Building Products and changed the name to New Castle Building Products.
 The company’s main focus was on Residential Roofing, had a staff of 12 employees and 4 trucks in their fleet.

 - Ray Steele joined New Castle as Vice President.